 Still no WebView2 24 hours after updating Office?

-In case the issue persists even after the updates are installed, please download WebView2 and/or set is as the default rendering component.
+In case the issue persists even after the updates are installed, please download WebView2 and/or set it as the default rendering component.

-- Users can download WebView2 from the Webview2 page.
+📌 Users can download WebView2 from the Webview2 page on the Microsoft site.

 For more information, click here for an article from Microsoft with full details.

-If you're still having trouble contact our support team or use the online version of Microsoft Excel or Microsoft Outlook.
+Step 2: If you're still having trouble, contact our support team or use the online version of Microsoft Excel or Microsoft Outlook.